vitelabs/vite-wiki/docs/api/rpc/dex.md

 :::

 ## dexfund_getAccountFundInfoByStatus
-Return amount of specified address and token, the return value is related to `type`
+Return exchange's account info for specified address, token id, and balance type

 - **Parameters**:

   * `Address`: The address to query
   * `TokenId`: The token to query for this address
-  * `byte`: Type for return amount(0 total, 1 available, 2 locked)
+  * `byte`: Balance type.
+Value accepted: `0` - all, `1` - available, or `2` - locked

 - **Returns**:
 	- `Map[TokenTypeId]string`